vadim-miller2/book-test1/pages/ch_app_test.md

 Figure 15.
 FWDaemon Checking Web Page

-By clicking the “Check” button a page similar to the following will appear.
+By clicking the â€œCheckâ€ button a page similar to the following will appear.

 <span>[![Image FWDaemonCheckPage.gif](/book-test1/static/img/FWDaemonCheckPage.gif)](/book-test1/static/img/FWDaemonCheckPage.gif "Click to see the full-resolution image")</span>